Stark Tech

 Define

-How might we improve cross-team communication, increase project efficiency, and reduce display errors — without adding friction to a team of engineers whose primary job isn’t design?
+How might we improve cross-team communication, increase project efficiency, and reduce display errors — without overwhelming a team of engineers whose primary job isn’t design?

 Solution